tmuhlest/sopranos/index.md

 The short answer: no.    (& of course spoiler warning for the show.)

-### A Brief Introduction

-Before we jump in, a bit about me.
-My name is Tanner Muhlestein!
-I’m a 25 year old, Mormon, statistician, and recent NCSU gradschool graduate (Go Pack!!) who is also a fan of the Soprano's.
-Recently, upon a rewatch, I was curious if the violence in the show led to any increase in viewership.
-As mentioned in the beginning, the answer is no, but I will walk you though how I came to his conclusion.

 ### Violence in the Show

 The Soprano’s is a show about life and death and sometimes there seems to be a lot of the latter.
 Overall, there are 93 [deaths in the Soprano’s](https://sopranos.fandom.com/wiki/List_of_deaths) that are either shown or discussed.
 Of those deaths, 59 are murders.
 For the purposes of this analysis, I only included murders where we know who committed the murder.